nickhuber/website/content/blog/project-management-history.rst

 #.
 We further break out and plan features as they get to the top of the list of
    requested features

-.. class:: aside
 .. [#]

-    Did you know the "R" in R&D stands for research?
+    We have an ordered list of features that we work our way through, although new requests often find themselves as the new #1.

 From the project manager to the development team everyone seems happy with this current process.
 We spend less time planning out features that eventually get cancelled and more time researching [#]_ ways to improve our product or better implement features.

+.. [#]

+    Did you know the "R" in R&D stands for research?